ragingwind/gulp-chrome-manifest/readme.md

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-url]][daviddm-image]

-> Gulp plugin for Chrome Manifest
+> gulp plug-in manages properties in manifest for Chrome Apps or Extensions.

 ## Getting Started

-The gulp plugin manages name/value in manifest of Chrome Apps or Extensions.
-You can get a new manifest that has newer version for app or properties has been removed or modified for production version.
+The plug-in generates stream of files according to file list in manifest.
+Follow up, You can get a new manifest that has newer properties has been removed or modified for production version.

 ## Install